 Preheat the oven to 95°F / 35°C. Once the temperature is reached, turn the oven off.
 This will create a nice warm environment that will help the dough rise.

-Cover with plastic wrap and let it rise until it's doubled in size (about 2 hours).
+7. Cover with plastic wrap and let it rise.

-Grease your hands and work surface with oil and stretch and fold the dough 10-12 times.
+9. Grease your hands and work surface with a bit of oil and stretch and fold the dough 10-12 times.
 Lightly grease a bowl and toss the dough in it to cover it on all sides.

 Then you braid the dough and bake.